FilipeGarrido/pomodoro-timer-react/README.md

 The time can be configured in the config tab.

 ## Concepts learned and apllied
-In this project React hooks were applied, such as useState e useEffect.
+In this project, React hooks and some implementations of react-router-dom were applied, such as useState, useEffect and useContext, from React hooks, and BrowserRouter , Route, Link and Switch from react-router-dom.